 In between we took a few minutes to pop open a bottle of champagne and ring in the New Year, but here was where the only two major missteps of the evening occurred.
-One was that due to a lack of motor control I blew the cork about ten seconds too early (go ahead and take your cheap shot here—I’m asking for it).
+One was that due to a lack of motor control I blew the cork about ten seconds too early (go ahead and take your cheap shot here — I’m asking for it).
 The other was reflexively tuning in to “New Year’s Rockin’ Eve” for the countdown.
-As a result of this second bad decision my beloved and I were confronted with the twin horrors of Dick Clark—who (God love him) nowadays presents the aspect of a corpse freshly powdered and temporarily shocked back to life for the occasion—and Ryan Seacrest, who unsurprisingly was surrounded by good-looking young people with nothing interesting to say.
+As a result of this second bad decision my lady friend and I were confronted with the twin horrors of Dick Clark — who (God love him) nowadays presents the aspect of a corpse freshly powdered and temporarily shocked back to life for the occasion — and Ryan Seacrest, who unsurprisingly was surrounded by good-looking young people with nothing interesting to say.

 But then it was over and we were safely into the new year, watching John Turturro French kiss a purple bowling ball.
 I never cease to be amazed at what Turturro accomplishes in maybe three minutes of screen time as “The Jesus” Quintana.
 On a frame-per-frame basis, this may be this best performance in the history of cinema.
 It deserves some kind of special OscarRRR, as do the actors who play Jesus’s roly-poly bowling partner and D student Larry Sellers, both of whom make indelible impressions while speaking no lines whatsoever.